orbit-love/orbit-model/README.md

 **The combination of love & reach is the magic recipe that leads to higher growth and sustainability than either factor can alone**.

-Just like a great product can still struggle to produce sales without some kind of marketing, a high-love community can struggle to maintain its gravity if it can't develop enough reach.
+Just like a great product can still struggle to produce sales without some kind of marketing, a high love community can struggle to maintain its gravity if it can't develop enough reach.

 ### Measuring gravity